Turning Our Gaze to What is Around Us

 As a JFCS Tauber Holocaust Educator Fellow with the Holocaust Center, I spent the summer immersed in Holocaust Studies at Yad Vashem, Israel’s official memorial to the victims of the Holocaust.
 We traced the conditions that magnified antisemitism throughout Europe and learned the dangers of Nazi Germany’s overzealous vision of “nationhood” that first ostracized and then attempted to annihilate the European Jewish population and other “undesirables.”
 Among fellow teachers, I recognized the ethical implications of our study: to expose patterns of exclusion that permit exclusionary national sentiment and to examine and attend to our “communities of accountability.”
 And it was in Jerusalem that I found myself returning “home”—to my classroom back in San Francisco and the layered history of the building that houses it.

-Stepping through the green gates of Stuart Hall, a K-12 all boys Catholic school in San Francisco, one is struck by the juxtaposition of a sleek, glass-clad, building with the subtle clapboard sidings of an old Victorian peeking over the courtyard.
+Stepping through the green gates of Stuart Hall, an all boys Catholic school in San Francisco, one is struck by the juxtaposition of a sleek, glass-clad, building with the subtle clapboard sidings of an old Victorian peeking over the courtyard.
 But it is the jade-green tiles adorning the soaring Japanese roof lines of our Morning Star building that truly standout.
 Located ten blocks from our main campus on Pacific Heights, Morning Star stands at the edge of Japantown.

 The arrival of the Second World War and the implementation of Executive Order 9066 by President Franklin D. Roosevelt in 1942 reduced the population of Morning Star as Japanese-American families were forcibly relocated to internment camps.
 After the War, the school’s population reflected the demographic shifts of Japantown and the Fillmore districts.
 Filipino, African-American, and Mexican schoolchildren studied alongside Japanese-Americans.
 By the time the Society of the Sacred Heart purchased the property in 2000, Morning Star Institute had long since closed.